src-d/blog/content/post/kallax.md

 person, err := store.FindOne(q)
 ```

-Kallax generated methods on your query type to preload your the relationships of the model with the form `With{RelationshipFieldName}`.
+Kallax generated methods on the query type to preload the relationships of the model with the form `With{RelationshipFieldName}`.
 Note that relationships are **not** preloaded by default, they must be explicitly preloaded using such methods.
 **WARNING:** preloading retrieves **all** the records of the relationship matching the giving condition, or just all of them if none was given.
 If the N side of your 1:N relationship is really big you may want to query from the other side.